Boilermaker74/The-Anitsocial-Social-Network-API/README.md

 Once you see the Now Listening indication you may open up Insomnia.
 ## How to Use This Application:
+A walkthrught video showing the application in action is available at https://app.screencastify.com/v2/watch/LpgvLJdm5KdLqkTkJJ79

 Once the server is spun up, Insomnia is used to access the available route to access the app.
 The routes available are:

 GET /api/users